Assembly of Constructible Factorization Algebras: The toolbox

 \begin{prop} Let \(\PS \hookrightarrow \disjunComp{\PS}\) be the inclusion of a decomposable \posetofopens{} into its disjoint union completion.
 Then the adjunction \eqref{eq:OLKEAdjInText} restricts to an equivalence of \infy-categories

 \end{prop}

 We first record some easy consequences of this result.

-\begin{cor} Let \(\PS\) be a \posetofopens{} all of whose elements are connected.
+\begin{cor} Let \(\PS\) be a \posetofopens{} all of whose elements are connected and non-empty.
 Then restriction induces an equivalence

-\end{cor} \begin{proof} Since all elements of \(\PS\) are connected, it is trivially decomposable; and multiplicativity is a vacuous condition for prefactorization algebras on \(\PS\).
+\end{cor} \begin{proof} Since all elements of \(\PS\) are connected, it is trivially decomposable; and multiplicativity is a vacuous condition for prefactorization algebras on \(\PS\) because it contains no non-trivial disjoint union (not even nullary ones, which would yield the empty set).
 Hence the equivalence \eqref{eq:AlgMdisjunComp} simplifies to the desired equivalence. \end{proof}

 \begin{rem} The analog of \Cref{cor:AlgM-to-Alg} is also obtained in Carmona's thesis~\cite{Carmona-thesis} in the special case where \(X\) is a smooth manifold and \(\PS\coloneqq \cdiskX\) is the poset of contractible disks; whose completion under disjoint unions is \(\cdisj{\cdiskX}=\diskX\). \end{rem}